siddharthgangwar25/Image-Classification-CIFAR-10/README.md

 ```bash
 Run CIFAR_Classification.ipynb
 ```
+To run the graphical user interface: <br />
-File model1_cifar.h5 contains weights of an already trained CNN model for CIFAR-10.
-To run the graphical user interface:
+*File model1_cifar.h5 contains weights of an already trained CNN model for CIFAR-10*
 ```bash
 Run GUI.py
 ```
 ```bash
 Upload an image to be predicted
 ```
+*Three images for testing are provided*
 ## CNN
 <img src="https://i.ibb.co/W5bgqzR/Capture.png" width="450" height="280"><br /><br />
 A 24-layer CNN model is created consisting of multiple Convolution, Pooling and Dense Layers.
 Batch Normalization and Dropout is used for Regularization to avoid overfitting.<br />